 PR & earned media measurement is a sore spot for many.
 Thankfully, Cision recently released their 2020 Comms report “Measuring up to The Moment” which addresses this head on.

-In the following video, I breakdown PR measurement along with a few data points that are close to my heart and talk through some of the implications and opportunities for brands.
+In the following video, I breakdown PR measurement along with a few data points that are close to my heart and talk through some of the implications and opportunities for brands when pitch traditional media outlets.
 You can always skip the video and download the report here.

-Hey guys thank you so much for coming back to this week’s video.
 Today I’m going to talk about PR measurement and the importance of media measurement tools.
-More importantly, I’ll be addressing why it’s important for brands today to measure PR the right way.
+More importantly, I’ll be addressing why it’s important for brands today to analyze PR metrics the right way.

-Now Cision recently released their 2020 Comms Report which answers a lot of questions about public relations and provides insights into earned media, influencer marketing, and so much more.
+Now Cision recently released their 2020 Comms Report which answers a lot of questions about public relations and provides insights into earned media measurement, influencer marketing for B2B, and so much more.